auspex/container-dns-helper/README.md

 #### Container Parameters

-The compose file runs with `security_opt` `apparmor:unconfined` to permit communication with DBUS.
+The compose file runs with `security_opt=apparmor:unconfined` to permit communication with DBUS.
+Also, if the host interface is delete for any reason other than being stopped by NetworkManager, `nmcli` is unable to cleanup the macvlan interfaces.
+Consequently we need `cap_add=['NET_ADMIN','NET_RAW']` to allow the container to delete the macvlan interfaces if necessary.

 #### Environment Variables
 None yet